A CDN is the same as a web host, isn’t it

 The path of CDN development was formed by an economic process, as well as new trends in content consumption and large connectivity advancements.
 The latter has been enabled by fiber optics and different new communication technologies.

-Overall, CDN evolution will be divided into 3 generations, everyone introducing new capabilities, technologies and ideas to its network architecture.
+According to Hostt overall, CDN evolution will be divided into 3 generations, everyone introducing new capabilities, technologies and ideas to its network architecture.
 Working in parallel, every generation saw the evaluation of CDN services trend down, marking its transformation into a mass-market technology.